 For a Chance to Win!

 Participate in Challenges — and create a deeper & more meaningful connection with your partner — and be entered to win prizes.

 Earn one prize draw entry every time you complete and save a Celebration Reflection (“Reflect”), record the Number of times you practiced gratitude ("Record") and your Connection Practice Ratings (“Rate”) in the App.
-Record your Celebrations and Ratings for 5 consecutive days in one week and you will earn an additional 5 entries.
+Record, Reflect and Rate for 5 consecutive days in one week and you will earn an additional 5 entries.
 Record them for 7 consecutive days in one week and you will earn yet another 5 entries.

 No purchase necessary.